LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/Direct Effects.md

 We get the direct effect of X on Y when we “wiggle” X without allowing M to change

+### Controlled Direct Effects

-controlled direct effect and the natural direct effect
+The opposite of the controlled direct effect is the natural direct effect

+### Natural Direct Effects